-Our role is:
+Our role is;

-- To provide the highest possible standard of professional care - To provide the most suitable safe, happy and home like environment - To ensure all cultural, religious and specific individual needs of the child/young person are met fully - To consult and communicate with the young person, parent and/or carers at all times - To provide opportunities for play and stimulation - To promote development to the child/young person's full potential - To work alongside a multi-disciplinary team of professionals involved with each young person
+- To provide the highest possible standard of professional care - To provide the most suitable safe, happy and home like environment - To ensure all cultural, religious and specific individual needs of the child/young person are met fully - To consult and communicate with the young person, parent and/or carers at all times - To provide opportunities for play and stimulation - To promote development to the child/young person's full potential - To work alongside a multi displinary team of professionals involved with each young person

-Introduction
+2. Introduction

-The service is currently registered with and regulated by Ofsted for up to 6 children in overnight Short Breaks accommodation, aged 3-18 years, with learning disabilities (this includes learning difficulties such as autism); and also, physical disabilities.
-Children are referred through the Children with Disabilities (CWD) team and the service provides a valuable respite service for families in Stokeon-Trent.
+The service is registered with and regulated by Ofsted for up to 6 children in overnight accommodation, aged 5-18years, with learning disabilities.

-The individual needs of each young person will be met by a robust risk management and effective care planning process and a child-centred, individualised approach to their care.
-Staff develop supportive relationships with each young person and continually assess their changing developmental needs and work closely with their families/carers and other professionals to achieve the best continuity of care and support.
+The individual needs of the young person will be met by developing supportive relationships with each young person and continually assessing their changing support and development needs and work closely with their families/carers and other professionals to achieve the best continuity of care and support,